What is a Curriculum Vitae?

 Consider the specifics of the opportunity you are applying for, including:

-• The main focus of the role you are applying for (e.g., primarily teaching, primarily research, or a combination)
+- The main focus of the role you are applying for (e.g., primarily teaching, primarily research, project base, etc)

 Include the title of your thesis or dissertation and the name of your advisor.
-In some fields, it is expected to include the names of additional committee members and a short summary of the thesis.
+In some fields, it is expected to include the names of additional committee members and a short summary of the thesis or dissertation.

 This section is typically used to show your compatibility with a particular role and should be tailored to align with the position you are applying to.
-Not all fields include it on the CV.
+Not all positions require this section on a CV.

 As you advance in your scholarly career, you may remove some older awards.
-So, someone at the PhD level should only include an undergraduate award if it was very prestigious.
-You may also wish to create subsections in this category to distinguish., For example, you may list “Fellowships” separately from “Awards.”
+For example, someone at the PhD level may only include an undergraduate award if it was very prestigious.
+You may also wish to create subsections in this category to distinguish between awards granted.
+For example, you may list “Fellowships” separately from “Awards.”

 It may be strategic to include sections for “Forthcoming” or “In-Progress” publications.
 Consult with your advisor to determine if it is appropriate to do so.

 In some fields, you may combine presentations with your “Publications” section, but in many cases, this should be a separate section.
 Include the title of the presentation, the name of the organization, the location of the meeting or conference, and the date.
-List the presentations in reverse chronological order, meaning the most recent should appear first on the list.
+List the presentations in reverse chronological order.

 You may use subheadings to distinguish different types of presentations.
 Example subheadings include “Conference Presentation,” “Invited Talk”, and “Public Lecture”.

 If the position you are applying to will involve a strong focus on teaching responsibilities, you may wish to include this section quite early in your CV.
 Use subheadings to distinguish between different types of teaching experience.
-Examples include “Teaching Assistant” and “Instructor.”
-List the title of the course and the institution and the department where it was taught.
+Examples include “Teaching Assistant Positions” and “Instructor Positions.”
+List the title of the course, the institution, and the department where the course was offered.
 It is optional to include the course number (eg. CHEM 399).

 Since you are writing to other academics who will typically have a good understanding of what is involved in post-secondary teaching, it is often not necessary to include bullet points describing the nature of your responsibilities (e.g., “Delivered lectures and graded exams”).
 Consult others in your field to determine if you need to describe your teaching responsibilities or simply list the courses.